syedmohsinbukhari/CopyCatch/README.md

 # CopyCatch
 Implementation of CopyCatch in Python 3.
-Not to be completely trusted.

 ### Code is in develop branch